ShaunCurtis/CEC-Publish/README.md

 ```

 ### Wrap Up
 That wraps up this section.
 We've looked at the Edit process in detail to see how the code works.
+The Viewer is simpler form of the editor.
+I'll look in more detail at the List components in a separate stand alone article.
 The next section looks in detail at UI Controls seen in the razor markup in this article.

 Some key points to note:
 1. The differences in code between a Blazor Server and a Blazor WASM project are very minor.
-2. Most of the code resides in generic boilerplate classes.
+2. Almost all the functionality needed is implemented in the library components.
+Most of the application code is Razor markup for the individual record fields.
+3. Extensive use of Async functionality iin the components and CRUD data access.